shadowga/website/_docs/1/b-legislation.md

    If you are going to make a post, compliment it with a good, meaningful sentence that is easy to understand and worth somebody's time reading.
 Always make sure the tags you add to your discussion are relevant; irrelevant tags will be removed.

- * **Don't hijack threads.** Thread hijacking is replying to an existing discussion with a different topic.
+ * **Don't hijack threads.** Thread hijacking is replying to an existing discussion on a seprate topic.
 Only make posts that are relevant to the discussion you're posting them on, this is why our forum has tags.

    Only create discussions with a unique topic and always make sure somebody hasn't already discussed what you are posting.
 Don't use misleading information to catch the attention of our members.
 Advertising anywhere is prohibited.